steveblue/architect/ARTICLE.md

 ![](https://media.giphy.com/media/3SBi8gMf8BqBG/giphy.gif)

 The Angular community was rallying around webpack at ng-conf 2017, however I was naturally curious about Closure Compiler.
 At development conferences you might find me listening in on a talk, typing away on my laptop experimenting with something I just learned about.
 At ng-conf I coded a proof of concept where I could bundle Angular with Closure Compiler.
 The results were impressive.
-I kept going and abstracted the steps into another cli tool called [ngr](https://github.com/steveblue/angular2-rollup).
-That's because ...

-# Every bundle I throw at Closure Compiler optimizes better than Webpack and Uglify.
+## Every bundle I threw at Closure Compiler optimized better than Webpack and Uglify (and Terser).
-(and Terser)

 ![](https://media.giphy.com/media/l3q2DgSFjbAyseViM/giphy.gif)

 Angular must be built ahead of time (AOT) and the ahead of time compiled code.
 Closure Compiler must be in ADVANCED_OPTIMIZATIONS mode to ensure the smallest bundle possible.
 It also doesn't hurt to use @angular-devkit/build-optimizer.
 When the new Ivy compiler is final (Angular 9) we will see even better optimizations, but for now we have the AOT compiler.

-The Angular community is quite fortunate that Angular is compatible with Closure Compiler.
+The Angular community is quite fortunate that Angular is compatible with Closure Compiler, however adoption has been slow because Angular CLI only supported Webpack.
 Not many other libraries or frameworks can claim to be able to generate bundles fully optimized with Closure Compiler.
-[The React team](https://github.com/facebook/react/issues/11092) gave up trying to support Closure Compiler in ADVANCED_OPTIMIZATIONS mode.
+[The React team](https://github.com/facebook/react/issues/11092) gave up trying to support Closure Compiler in its most aggressive mode for optimizing JavaScript.

 You have to annotate JavaScript pretty heavily to reap the full rewards of ADVANCED_OPTIMIZATIONS, a mode in Closure Compiler that is very aggressive at achieving the highest compression possible.
-Angular developers already code with TypeScript.
-It should be considered a best practice to maintain a type safe application anyways.
-If you do you will get a highly optimized bundle with Closure Compiler!
+Angular itself is already annotated and libraries built to spec with the Angular Package Format are compatible as well.
+Thats because developers already code Angular with TypeScript and the AOT compiler will convert our types to annotations Closure Compiler can interpret.
+If you maintain a type safe application you will get a highly optimized bundle with Closure Compiler!

-It would be much easier to adopt Closure Compiler if the tool was available in @angular/cli.

-Let's extend the cli to use Closure Compiler!
+Now we can extend Angular CLI to build with Closure Compiler with the Architect API so it should make adoption much easier.
+Let's figure out how to bundle an application with Closure Compiler in the CLI!

 ## How to build Angular with Architect CLI